-At 20:30 CET on Monday the 10th October 2016, De Balie and the Institute of Ideas hosted a Battle of Ideas debate which looked to investigate the relationship between minority rights of representation, diversity and a sense of victimhood.
+On Monday the 10th October 2016, De Balie and the Academy of Ideas hosted a Battle of Ideas debate which looked to investigate the relationship between minority rights of representation, diversity and a sense of victimhood.

 More and more often, members of minority groups insist on greater representation in the media, politics and the corporate boardroom.
 This rising self-confidence is something to celebrate, yet might the call for diversity leave us more divided in the end?